 As we talked, more people walked into the room to talk about the play.
-Buckner was among those who entered.
+My old friend Steve Buckner was among those who entered.
 I soon learned the play wasn't going to actually take place until the following night.
 In the meantime a reception was to take place here for the members of the play.

 I had three large collages sitting on a bookshelf in the room.
 Buckner said something to me and then walked over to look at the collages.
 Both the older collage I had made while I had lived in Puerto Rico and my two newest collages were there.
 I looked at the pictures from afar; I had changed some of the pictures on the two newer ones.
 I had placed a large square picture in the middle of my most recent collage and had taken off the picture of the large, golden, Grecian mask which I had originally placed on the picture.
 The other collage which showed the picture of the sitting Buddha below the nine justices of the United States Supreme Court standing on the back of an eagle flying in the clouds was sitting on the floor underneath the other collages.